1st Edition

 Nancy Law

-Key takeaways
+Synthesis and Key takeaways

-Section 3: Design Knowledge in Practice
+Section III: Design Knowledge in Practice

 13. Co-Designing for Learning Across Disciplines: Bringing Students’ Perspectives into Design Principles via Relational Design

-Dwayne Ripley, Natasha Arthars, Maryam Khosronejad and Lina Markauskaite
+Dwayne Ripley, Natasha Arthars, Maryam Khosronejad, and Lina Markauskaite

 14. What Does ‘to Design’ Mean?
 Teachers’ Experiences of a Co-Design Initiative